Create & Test API Call

 If you have selected POST request, follow the steps below:

-- 3.Click Add Call to save the API Call.
+- Click Add Call to save the API Call.

-In this demo, a POST API call is defined with two variables,
+In this demo, a POST API call is defined with two variables, userName

 and userJob

-.
-The variables are used inside the JSON request body.The PUT and PATCH API calls can be defined similarly; make sure you enter a valid API URL endpoint and select the correct Method Type.
+The PUT and PATCH API calls can be defined similarly; make sure you enter a valid API URL endpoint and select the correct Method Type.

-You can create a group of API calls that shares the same base URL.
+You can create a group of API calls that share the same base URL.
 Grouping the API calls helps you add all request headers (e.g., auth token) at once, and they will be automatically added for all the API calls inside the group.

 To create the API Group: